kasthuri-22/OLIST_E-COMMERCE_ANALYTICS/03_Analytical_Questions.md

 1. What percentage of customers make repeat purchases?
 2. How long does it take customers to make another purchase?
 3. How does retention differ between customer cohorts?
-4. Which customer groups have stronger or weaker retention?
-5. Which valuable customers have become inactive?
-6. What customer characteristics are associated with retention or churn?

 ### Deeper Investigation